DevelApp-dk/Workflow/README.md

 # Workflow
-Workflow Orchestration using Quartz.Net as internal scheduler to make is easier to created uncoupled workflow with frontend, automation and integration
+This is a new architecture for RITA with adding orchestration to the task handling.
+Workflow uses Quartz.Net as internal scheduler like RITA to make is easier to created uncoupled workflow with frontend, automation and integration

 ## Features